|Chemical composition||ZrO2 80% CeO2 20%||Size(mm)|

 - You can include these bead media in the production of dyes and pigments, such as those used in the textile industry.

-- It’s used in food production, as well as in the medical and cosmetics industries.
+- It’s used in food production, as well as in the medical and cosmetic industries.

 - These beads can get applied to the papermaking process.